PaPeK/swarm-variable-speed/README.md

 ## User Agreement

-By downloading PredatorPrey you agree with the following points: PredatorPrey is provided without any warranty or conditions of any kind.
-We assume no responsibility for errors or omissions in the results and interpretations following from application of PredatorPrey.
+By downloading swarm-variable-speed you agree with the following points: swarm-variable-speed is provided without any warranty or conditions of any kind.
+We assume no responsibility for errors or omissions in the results and interpretations following from application of swarm-variable-speed.

 ## License

-Copyright (C) 2016-2020 Pascal Klamser, Pawel Romanczuk
+Copyright (C) 2016-2021 Pascal Klamser, Pawel Romanczuk

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by